2,5-Diketopiperazine: Occurrence in foods and beverages

-2,5-Diketopiperazines are often formed during chemical and thermal processing of food and beverages as the degradation products of polypeptides.
-They have been detected in stewed beef, beer, bread, Awamori spirits, cocoa, chicken essence, roasted coffee, Comte cheese, dried squid, aged saki and yeast extract.
-In food systems, 2,5-diketopiperazines have been shown to be important sensory compounds contributing to the taste of the final products and being perceived as astringent, salty, grainy, metallic or bitter.
-Although these range from proline, aromatic, aliphatic to polar 2,5-diketopiperazines, the proline 2,5-diketopiperazines are the most abundant and structurally diverse 2,5-diketopiperazines found in food.
+2,5-Diketopiperazines are often formed during cooking from naturally occurring oligopeptides in foodstuffs.

+They have been detected in foods such as stewed beef, beer, barley bread, Awamori, dark chocolate, coffee and Comté cheese.

+2,5-diketopiperazines have been shown to be important sensory compounds that help to influence the taste of a food product.
+The proline derived 2,5-diketopiperazines are the most abundant and structurally diverse class of 2,5-diketopiperazines found in food.

 The valine derivative cyclo(L-Val-L-Pro) at a concentration of 1742 ppm, was identified as the most important bitter 2,5-diketopiperazine contributing to the bitter taste of roasted cocoa.
 It has also been found as one of the major 2,5-diketopiperazines in autolyzed yeast extract and stewed beef and is also present in chicken essence and coffee.
 It has also been isolated from a variety of marine microorganisms and has been identified as an active LasI quorum-sensing signal molecule important for the plant growth promotion by Pseudomonas aeruginosa.

 The most studied of all the simple 2,5-diketopiperazines is the histidyl-proline 2,5-diketopiperazine cyclo(L-His-L-Pro) which is found in a variety of foods, with particularly high concentrations in fish and fish products.
 It is well absorbed orally, and crosses the blood–brain barrier via a non-saturable mechanism.
 It also occurs in humans as a metabolite from the thyrotropin-releasing hormone (TRH) and exhibits a wide variety of central nervous system, endocrine, electrophysiological, and cardiovascular effects.
-Derivatives of cyclo(L-His-L-Pro) have been studied extensively to develop therapeutic agents for neurodegeneration.
+Molecules based on a cyclo(L-His-L-Pro) core have been studied extensively as possible nootropic drugs.